Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 The via ferrata has a long and somewhat unusual trajectory in regards to how it came to be a summer attraction at mountain resorts.
 Originally built throughout the Dolomites during WWI to help ease the way through the mountains for soldiers, the Italian Alpine Club began restoring the routes after WWII to make summiting peaks easier for alpinists.
 Though it originated in Italy, there are now over a thousand via ferratas throughout the Alps.

 The activity has had a slower entrance in the U.S., with the first via ferrata going up at Kentucky’s Torrent Falls Red River Gorge in 2001.
-The first course in a ski resort town opened in 2007 at Telluride, and this summer sees the debut of the newest course in the U.S., opening at Arapahoe Basin on June 25.
+The first course in a ski resort town opened in 2007 at Telluride, and now there are around a dozen places to try your skills on a via ferrata course in the United States.

-Here are all of the places you can check out this adrenaline-inducing mountain diversion at ski areas across the country.
+Here are some of the places you can check out this adrenaline-inducing mountain diversion at ski areas across the country.

 Via Ferratas at Ski Resorts in the U.S.

-Local guide service Alpenglow Expeditions runs the routes on Squaw Valley’s via ferrata, which features four routes that ascend the tram face that towers over the base area.
-A new route, called The Loophole, debuted last summer, which guides climbers to the Olympic Valley Overlook for unforgettable views out over the valley.
-Adrenaline junkies should opt for the Skyline Traverse route, though, where they’ll have to cross the Super Monkey Bridge—a 50-foot long suspension bridge, with one cable underfoot and one to hold onto.
+Local guide service Alpenglow Expeditions runs the routes on Palisades Tahoe’s via ferrata, which features four routes that ascend the tram face that towers over the base area.
+There are four-, three-, and two-hour routes to choose from.
+The three-hour route, called The Loophole, guides climbers to the Olympic Valley Overlook for unforgettable views out over the valley.
+But adrenaline junkies should opt for the four-hour Skyline Traverse route, where they’ll have to cross the Super Monkey Bridge—a 50-foot long suspension bridge, with one cable underfoot and one to hold onto.
 Do not look down.

 Book an adventure or get more info here.